xvik/guice-persist-orient/src/doc/docs/repository/mixin/objvcrud.md

 # ObjectVertexCrud

-Provide basic crud operations for vertex objects: objects annotated with `@VertexType` or simply extends `V` in scheme.
+Provide basic crud operations for vertex objects: objects annotated with [@VertexType](../../mapping/class/vertex.md) or simply `extends V` in scheme.
 This mixin mixes Object and Graph apis to let you correctly work with graph vertexes through object api.

 It has the same api as [ObjectCrud](objcrud.md) (internally they both extend the same `BaseObjectCrud` mixin).

+!!! warning
     It is important to use this specific version because it uses graph api for remove: if object api directly used, graph consistency is not checked and so edges leading to/from this vertex are not removed.

 It also contains special methods for conversion between object and graph api: `vertexToObject` and `objectToVertex`.